Applying cinematic tools and techniques to produce engaging, authentic stories that captivate audiences.

 Our team has worked with a range of clients, from small start-ups to large multi-national firms.

-We believe behind every great brand are great stories made possible by great people.
+We believe there are countless great stories made possible by great people.
 Your story is waiting to be told.
 We’ll help you tell it.

 “I appreciate the creativity, professionalism and integrity that Fourth Line brings to each project.
 They are top-flight cinematographers, sound engineers and film editors to produce a high-quality product.”Dan Roloff, H.E.Butt Family Foundation